 - a.
-Review, evaluate, and document procedures for updating student status for FFEL and Direct Loan recipients, including how often the institution performs the updates. - b.
-Determine if the school is meeting reporting requirements by having the school access the NSLDS website and create the Enrollment Reporting Summary Report (SCHER2).
-This report shows the dates the Roster Files were sent and returned, the number of errors, date and number of online updates, and the number of letters sent for overdue enrollment reporting rosters. - c.
-Test the accuracy of the SSCRs by selecting a sample of students that graduated, withdrew, dropped out, or enrolled but never attended during the audit period.
-Compare the data in the NSLDS Enrollment Detail to the students' academic files, and report discrepancies in the Enrollment Timeline data.
+Review, evaluate, and document procedures for updating student status for Pell grants and loan recipients, including how often the institution performs the updates. - b.
+Determine if the school is meeting reporting requirements by having the school access the NSLDS website and create the Enrollment Reporting Summary Report (SCHER1).
+This report shows the dates the roster files were sent and returned, the number of errors, date and number of online updates, and the number of late enrollment reporting notifications that have been sent for overdue Enrollment Reporting rosters. - c.
+Test the accuracy of the roster file by selecting a sample of students that graduated, withdrew, dropped out, or enrolled but never attended during the audit period.
+Compare the data in the NSLDS Enrollment Detail to the students' academic files, and report discrepancies.

-6. Student Loan Repayments (FPL, HPSL/PCL/LDS and NSL)
+6. Student Loan Repayments (FPL, HPSL/PCL/LDS and NSL, NFLP, and ARRA-NFLP)

 Compliance Requirement - FPL loans, and HPSL/PCL/LDS and NSL loans made prior to November 13, 1998, including accrued interest, are repayable in equal or graduated periodic installments in amounts calculated on the basis of a 10-year repayment period.
 For HPSL/PCL/LDS loans the repayment period is not less than 10 and not more than 25 years, at the discretion of the institution.
-For NSL loans after November 13, 1998, the 10-year repayment period may be extended for 10 years for any student borrower who, during the repayment period failed to make consecutive payments and who, during the last 12 months of the repayment period, has made at least 12 consecutive payments (42 USC 292r(c) and 297b(b)(8) (sections 722(c) and 836(b)(8) of PHSA); Pub.
-L. No. 105-392, sections 133(a)(2) and 134(a)(3)).
+For NSL loans after November 13, 1998, the 10-year repayment period may be extended for 10 years for any student borrower who, during the repayment period failed to make consecutive payments and who, during the last 12 months of the repayment period, has made at least 12 consecutive payments (42 USC 292r(c) and 297b(b)(8) (Sections 722(c) and 836(b)(8) of PHS Act); Pub.
+L. No. 105-392, Sections 133(a)(2) and 134(a)(3)).
 Except as required in 42 CFR section 57.210(a), a repayment of a HPSL/PCL/LDS loan must begin one year after the student ceases to be a full-time student.
-For a NSL loan, repayment must begin 9 months after the student ceases to be a full-time or half-time student, except as required in 42 CFR section
+For a NSL loan, repayment must begin 9 months after the student ceases to be a full-time or half-time student, except as required in 42 CFR section 57.310(a).

-57.310(a).
 For a FPL loan, the institution must establish a repayment plan.
 The repayment period begins after an initial grace period of either 6 months or 9 months after the student ceases to be at least a half-time student at an institution of higher education, depending on when the loan was made (34 CFR section 674.31(b)(2)).